Fibrin degradation productsFDPs; FSPs; Fibrin split products; Fibrin breakdown products

 - Recent blood transfusion

-- Recent surgery that involved a heart and lung bypass pump
+- Recent surgery that involved a heart and lung bypass pump, or surgery to lower high blood pressure in the liver

 - Transplant rejection